DIVB297/ai-engineer-challenge/README.md

   "source_docs": [
     {
       "id": "ml_basics_1_chunk_0",
-      "text": "Machine learning is a subset of AI that enables computers...", "score": 0.8542
+      "text": "Machine learning is a subset of AI that enables computers to learn...", "score": 0.8542
     }
   ],